-If you enjoy sharing internet memes with friends and coworkers, there’s a good chance that your customers and clients do as well.
+If you enjoy sharing internet memes with friends and coworkers, there’s a good chance that your customers do as well.
 Consequently, you may have wondered at some point how memes might be turned into a marketing and advertising strategy.

 In fact, the concept of meme advertising has already been put to use in the marketing world many times over.
 Let’s take a look at how you can implement this strategy yourself.